It could be something very simple

 When you buy an iPhone, one of the things you’ll find inside the box is the Lightning to USB cable for charging your device.
 Sometimes the phone may not charge properly or stop charging altogether because the cable you use to connect to the power adapter or computer may be damaged or faulty.

-You can test with a third-party charging cable for iPhone to check whether the issue is with your iPhone’s original cable.
+You can test with a third-party charging cable for your iPhone to check whether the issue is with your iPhone’s original cable.
 However, if you do use a third-party cable, make sure it’s labeled “Made for iPhone/iPad/iPod”, which indicates that it’s from a trusted company.

 If you’re using a wall charger power adapter, it could also contribute to your iPhone not charging as it should.
 To troubleshoot this, try with another power adapter and check whether it works.
 If it does, then replace your power adapter or try charging using a computer instead.